After a very productive and

 We were blessed to join their music session being amazed at how quickly they embraced the song, "The Eye of The Storm" by Ryan Stevenson.
 The children made bell sticks and shakers and played along with the video in praise of our Lord.
 The setting for the camp was spectacular.
 We enjoyed the ride thorough the countryside and a very wonderful meal at a roadside restaurant.
 Dacian was a wonderful hosts and we enjoyed getting to know him better.
 Thursday brought more progress to the room, however, it was progress provided by the contractor hired to do things above our pay grade.
 I may note here that being above our pay grade is a very easy thing to exceed.
 They spent the day hanging the suspended ceiling panels.
 Larry and John Frank were able to assist by holding up the panels with long poles, but I was only good at passing the necessary tools to the various workers.
 I felt a lot like a surgical assistant handing the instruments to the surgeons.
 Larry and I were able to cut and hang the gap panels of drywall and got a fairly decent start on the task of taping the seams.
 With the ceiling finished on Thursday, Friday was an all-out assault on finishing the dry wall.
 John Frank worked on the large panels and Larry and I cut, hung and taped the gap panels.
 One particular accomplishment was that we were able to measure, cut and trim a hole for an electrical box that actually turned out to be in the right place, the right size and looked really good.

-Either one would be a performer's dream but the large one was especially impressive.
-It boasted a large stage, a beautiful pipe organ, a beautiful grand piano and acoustics that rival the best in the world.
-There
+large stage, a beautiful pipe organ, a beautiful grand piano and acoustics that

 It is good to know that we were able to further the mission of Another Child Foundation.
 We were able to meet the preschool classes and the children at camp, thus providing some interaction with them.
 Our efforts moved the playground project forward by about 2-3 weeks and we also saved a lot of labor costs to the center by providing about 40 man hours of labor at no cost.
 Our very presence makes an impression on the people of Romania as we explained on multiple occasions that our reason for being there was to be God's hands and feet in service to those who are the least of us.